playwithrobots/playwithrobots.github.io/_posts/2012-05-23-avr-fuse-bits.markdown

 The default value of CKSEL3..0 is 0001 i.e. internal RC oscillator running at 1 MHz.
 If you want to add external crystal you need to change these values according to the table above.
 Some common fuse bits values are given in the end of the article.

-**CKOPT: **

-The CKOPT Fuse Selects between two different oscillator amplifier modes.
+**CKOPT :** The CKOPT Fuse Selects between two different oscillator amplifier modes.
 When CKOPT is programmed, the oscillator output will oscillate with a full rail-to-rail swing on the output.
 When not programmed, the oscillator has a smaller output swing.
 If you are using external crystal oscillator it is better to program CKOPT i.e. CKOPT=0.

-**BODEN: **

-ATmega32 has an On-chip Brown-out Detection (BOD) circuit for monitoring the VCC level during operation by comparing it to a fixed trigger level.
+**BODEN :** ATmega32 has an On-chip Brown-out Detection (BOD) circuit for monitoring the VCC level during operation by comparing it to a fixed trigger level.
 When the BOD is enabled (BODEN programmed), and VCC decreases to a value below the trigger level, the Brown-out Reset is immediately activated.
 When VCC increases above the trigger level, it starts the microcontroller again.

-**BODLEVEL: **

-The trigger level for the BOD can be selected by this fuse bit.
+**BODLEVEL :** The trigger level for the BOD can be selected by this fuse bit.
 When programmed (0) the trigger level is 4V and when not programmed (1) the trigger level is 2.7V.

-**B****OOTRST: **

-If BOOTRST bit is programmed (0), the device will jump on first address boot-loader block.
+**BOOTRST :** If BOOTRST bit is programmed (0), the device will jump on first address boot-loader block.

 Some fuse bits values are